streifics/Media-Assistant/README.md

             - `v` for video (This sets Media Assistant to the Video UI)
             - `m` for metadata update (This is an advanced parameter, more info below)
         - `a` - takes an action type
-            - `s` - for Skip (This skips the current playing item and will start the queued one)
+            - `s` - for skip (This skips the current playing item and will start the queued one)
                 - This will also end the `holdQueue` if set and play the queued item

 - Optional Parameters (These can be used along side the `t` parameter)